Parallel Computing Course Review Notes

 initializeTuples<<<blocksPerGrid, threadsPerBlock>>>(d_data, d_tuples, n);

-1. Perform reduction on tuples to obtain the indices of the top K maximum/minimum values:
+1. Perform reduction operation on the tuples to obtain the indices of the top K maximum/minimum values

 1